schollii/pypubsub/docs/usage/usage_basic_tasks.rst

-If a listener requires to know the topic of the message, a specially named default value ``pub.AUTO_TOPIC`` can be used for one of its call parameters: at call time, Pypubsub will replace the value by the pub.TopicObj object for the topic.
+If a listener requires to know the topic of the message, a specially named default value ``pub.AUTO_TOPIC`` can be used for one of its call parameters: at call time, PyPubSub will replace the value by the pub.TopicObj object for the topic.
 It can be queried to find the topic name via Topic.getName()::

     def listener(topic=pub.AUTO_TOPIC):